 - Soldering iron or soldering station with good quality rosin-core solder.
 A 30-watt iron is satisfactory.
 It should have a conical tip.
-Look for an iron with a three-prong plug that grounds the tip for ESD safety.
+Look for an iron with a three-prong plug that grounds the tip for electro-static discharge (ESD) safety.
 The X-Tronic Model #3020 is an excellent choice for a temperature-controlled iron.
 Good choices are also available from Micro Center and Marlin P. Jones.
-Brush up on your soldering skills by looking at some videos.
-Try: Soldering Tutorial for Beginners: Five Easy Steps.
+Brush up on your soldering skills by looking at some videos: Soldering Tutorial for Beginners: Five Easy Steps.

 - Small diagonal cutters and needle-nose pliers such as Harbor Freight #63814 and #63815.